-Mapping Filthy Rich Families Around the World
+Mapping The Richest Families in the World

 Forget the top one percent.
 The 25 richest people in the world belong to an ultra-elite group of families who control astonishing amounts of wealth.
 But where do these families come from?
 And who has the most dynastic wealth?

 - The Walton family remains the world’s wealthiest at $190.5 billion.

 - The Al Saud royal family of Saudi Arabia makes its debut among the world’s wealthiest at $100 billion.

 - The Koch family remains among the world’s richest after brother David’s death.

 - The wealth of the Ambani family, India’s richest, increased $7 billion to $50 billion.

 The data comes from Bloomberg's annual report of the twenty-five wealthiest families.
 Our viz maps out the top 25 wealthiest families and their businesses.
 A larger circle and darker shade of green indicate a larger net worth.

 2. Mars family, Mars - $126.5 B

 3. Koch family, Koch Industries - $124.5 B